clementonsong/TabCorpTest/README.md

 (e) As an important step also download Kafka related binaries and start the zookeeper and kafka server as TransactionMicroservice emits transaction details as events for Customer and Product Microservices.

-# Before running the below enclosed transaction request from a REST client, please make sure zookeeper and kafka server are started (start Zookeeper first)
+# Before running the below enclosed transaction request API from a REST client, please make sure zookeeper and kafka server are started (start Zookeeper first)

 ## NOTE: THE GATEWAY OR STARRING POINT to this application is by sending the below REST REQUEST from a UI layer or from any REST caller (TRANSACTION DATA)